SiENcE/luis/README.md

 ## Dependencies

 - Löve2D: The game framework used for rendering and managing game objects.
-- Zero dependencies of the luis core library
+- The core library has zero dependencies!

 ## known Problems